-Don't cross the line.
+- Don't cross the line.
 If you are friends with a doctor, you might ask a quick question without overstepping the boundaries.
 However, if you expect your doctor friend to give you a complete physical on personal time, you are definitely crossing the line.
 The same goes for any profession.
 Don't ask for something that the person is paid to do unless you are willing to fork over some money or barter your own services.

 - Show respect.
-When you want a favor from someone you respect, let the person know that this is why you're coming to her.
+When you want a favor from someone you respect, let the person know that this is why you're coming to them.
 This might be for a job reference, a letter of recommendation, or an endorsement.
 You might say something like, "Since you're so well respected in this field, your recommendation would mean a lot to me."

 - Avoid constant one-sided favors.
 The person may not expect you to reciprocate immediately after doing one favor for you.
-However, if you ask over and over without doing something in return she might run when she sees you coming.
+However, if you ask over and over without doing something in return they might start avoiding your calls.
 Try to find something you can do for this person before asking for something else.
 Otherwise, you'll come across as needy and possibly even a user.

 - Be personal but straightforward.
-If you are making your request in a letter or email, address the person by name, let her know what you want, tell her why you are coming to her, provide all the facts, and let her know if you need this within a certain timeframe.
+If you are making your request in a letter or email, address the person by name, let her know what you want, state the reason you're asking them, provide all the facts, and let them know if you need this within a certain timeframe.
 Always end with gratitude.
 The words "thank you" go a long way.

 - Take "No" for an answer.
 Don't be taken aback or get upset if someone turns you down for a favor.
-She might be too busy to babysit or not have enough money to sponsor you for a charity run.
-When someone turns you down, thank her and ask if she might be interested in the future.
-Make a note of her response and follow her wishes.
-Don't take her "no" personally.
+They might be too busy to babysit or not have enough money to sponsor you for a charity run.
+When someone turns you down, say thank you and ask if they might be interested in the future.
+Make a note of the response and respect their wishes.
+Don't take "no" personally.